US pension agency lawsuit vs Rennert over RG Steel heads for trial

-NEW YORK (Reuters) - A federal judge on Friday said the U.S. Pension Benefit Guaranty Corp’s lawsuit accusing billionaire Ira Rennert’s Renco Group Inc of trying to evade pension obligations of its RG Steel unit should go to trial.
+NEW YORK, March 6 (Reuters) - A federal judge on Friday said the U.S. Pension Benefit Guaranty Corp’s lawsuit accusing billionaire Ira Rennert’s Renco Group Inc of trying to evade pension obligations of its RG Steel unit should go to trial.

 U.S. District Judge Richard Sullivan in Manhattan rejected requests by both sides to decide the case in their favor.
 He scheduled a trial for July 6.